leaf-node/open_alert_viewer/README.md

 # Open Alert Viewer

-Open Alert Viewer is a libre / open source app that displays server and network alerts to system administrators and SREs.
+Open Alert Viewer is a libre / open source app that displays server and network alerts to sysadmins and SREs.
 It requires access to a server running [Prometheus](https://prometheus.io/), [Nagios](https://www.nagios.org/) or [Icinga](https://icinga.com/).